gonza593/STT465/bonusHW.md

 Finally, although I have no real idea of the sample size used to estimate the % of likely Trump/Hillary supporters, I added a column where I put a theoretical sample size considering that regular polls in the US include ~1000 participants and that the average reported by
 RCP usually include 4-6 independent polls.
+Consider `N` the sample size used to compute the mean reported in the last column.

 Using the data provided